-Our revenue is generated from the provision of diagnostic services using the Afirma solution.
-Our service is completed upon the delivery of test results to the prescribing physician which triggers the billing for the service.
-We recognize revenue related to billings for Medicare and commercial payers on an accrual basis, net of contractual adjustments, when we can reasonably estimate reimbursement.
-These contractual adjustments represent the difference between the list price (the billing rate) and the reimbursement rate for each payer.
-Upon ultimate collection, the amount received from Medicare and commercial payers where reimbursement was estimated is compared to previous estimates and the contractual allowance is adjusted accordingly.
+We recognize revenue in accordance with the provision of ASC 954-605, Health Care Entities - Revenue Recognition.
+Our revenue is generated from the provision of diagnostic services using the Afirma solution and the service is completed upon the delivery of test results to the prescribing physician, at which time we bill for the service.
+We recognize revenue related to billings for Medicare and commercial payers on an accrual basis, net of contractual and other adjustments, when amounts that will ultimately be realized can be estimated.
+Contractual and other adjustments represent the difference between the list price (the billing rate) and the estimated reimbursement rate for each payer.
+Upon ultimate collection, the amount received from Medicare and commercial payers where reimbursement was estimated is compared to previous estimates and, if necessary, the contractual allowance is adjusted accordingly.
 Until a contract has been negotiated with a commercial payer or governmental program, the Afirma solution may or may not be covered by these entities' existing reimbursement policies.
 In addition, patients do not enter into direct agreements with us that commit them to pay any portion of the cost of the tests in the event that their insurance declines to reimburse us.
-In the absence of an agreement or other clearly enforceable legal right to demand payment from the patient, the related revenue is only recognized upon the earlier of payment notification, if applicable, or cash receipt.
+In the absence of an agreement with the patient or other clearly enforceable legal right to demand payment from the patient, the related revenue is only recognized upon the earlier of payment notification, if applicable, or cash receipt.